jamesob/jamesob.github.io/_posts/2019-08-24-bitcoin-is-for-this.md

 <div class="embed-container"><iframe src="https://fred.stlouisfed.org/graph/graph-landing.php?g=m5b4&width=670&height=475" scrolling="no" frameborder="0" style="overflow:hidden;" allowTransparency="true"></iframe></div><script src="https://fred.stlouisfed.org/graph/js/embed.js" type="text/javascript"></script>

-This is what's created deeply negative bond rates in Europe - the European Central Bank (ECB) has been aggressively purchasing bonds in an attempt to inject cash into the economy, which drives bond yields down and in the process hurts anyone relying on fixed income.
+This is what has created deeply negative bond rates in Europe - the European Central Bank (ECB) has been aggressively purchasing bonds in an attempt to inject cash into the economy, which drives bond yields down and in the process hurts anyone relying on fixed income.